fernandezfran/galpynostatic/README.md

 and then read the [API](https://galpynostatic.readthedocs.io/en/latest/api/index.html).

-Also, you can read the Jupyter Notebook pipelines in the [papers folder](https://github.com/fernandezfran/galpynostatic/tree/main/papers) to reproduce the results of the published articles.
+You can also read the Jupyter Notebook pipelines in the [papers folder](https://github.com/fernandezfran/galpynostatic/tree/main/papers) to reproduce the results of the published articles.

 ## License

-galpynostatic is under
+galpynostatic is licensed under the
 [MIT License](https://github.com/fernandezfran/galpynostatic/blob/main/LICENSE).